xaya/xaya_tutorials/XAYA RPC Methods.md

 ## Names

 Names are unique entries in the XAYA blockchain.
 They can be used for game accounts or to create games.

-The maximum length of a name is 256 bytes.
+See [Name and Value Restrictions](https://github.com/xaya/xaya_docs/blob/master/blockchain.md#name-and-value-restrictions-) for information on restrictions and limitations.

 All names exists in a namespace, e.g. "p/" is for player accounts and "g/" is for games.
 A namespace ends with the "/" character, and everything following that is the name.
 The following are examples of valid names: